 There also are specific reasons you should not get a certain treatment.
 For instance, a recommended treatment to help prevent a heart attack is to take aspirin daily.
 However, you should not take aspirin if you are allergic to aspirin.
 Patients who should not get the recommended care are not counted in the measures.

 Since our inception in 1963 Barton Health has been fully accredited by Joint Commission and licensed by the state of California.

 Barton Recognized As Top Performing Hospital

-Click on the links to the left to see how Barton compares to other hospitals in the state of California and across the United States.
+Click on the links to the left, or at the bottom on a mobile device, to see how Barton Health compares to other hospitals in the state of California and across the United States.